 Summer of subsidence: have you spotted cracks?

-The hot weather this summer has increased the risk of subsidence for many homes, we take a look at what you need to watch for and how to prevent and treat subsidence
+The hot weather this summer means insurers are expecting more subsidence claims.
+We take a look at what you need to watch for and how to prevent and treat subsidence.

 September 12, 2018

 Well, what a summer we had.
 What was there not to love about it?
 Gorgeous, sunny days, balmy warm evenings, and – oh – the risk of our houses falling down thanks to whopping great cracks.
 Yep, the hot weather may mean cocktails, barbecues and holidays to most of us but for some, it also means bad news for our houses since hot temperatures can significantly increase the risk of subsidence.